AngelCruzL/nasa-project/README.md

 # NASA Project

-This is a mono repo project base from a NASA's dashboard with the launches information from 2006 to actual date.
+This is a mono repo project base from a NASA's dashboard with the launches information from 2006 to current date.

 ## Technologies